Riyanshj/Terraform-Azure-Static-Website/README.md

 cd terraform-azure-static-website
 ```

-Create a `main.tf` file for your Terraform configuration:
+Create a `provider.tf` and `variable.tf` file for your Terraform configuration:

 ```bash
 touch main.tf